sdss/datamodel/datamodel/products/md/astraStarSLAM.md

 # Data Model: astraStarSLAM

-Results and best-fit models from the SLAM astra pipeline for a single star.
+Results and best-fit models from the SLAM astra pipeline for a single star

 ## Contents